-- 6.11 Describe the operational activities, showing the dimensions, location (on or off mining lease) with appropriately scaled maps, including: - (a) proposed mine life, amount of resources to be mined and the resource base including total seam thickness and seam depths https://www.business.gld.gov.au/industries/mining-energy-water/water/maps-data/watercourse-map.
+- 6.11 Describe the operational activities, showing the dimensions, location (on or off mining lease) with appropriately scaled maps, including: - proposed mine life, amount of resources to be mined and the resource base including (a) total seam thickness and seam depths of the sea.

+4 Watercourse identification maps (WIP) can be found on the Business Queensland website at: www.business.qld.gov.au/industries/miningenergy-water/water/maps-data/watercourse-map.
 Determining the type of water feature using the WIP is important for applying relevant provisions of the Water Act 2000, Water Plans and regulatory documents.